EXCLUSIVE: upGrad-owned edtech start-up Harappa lays off 30% of its workforce

 In November 2022, Harappa also announced its launch in the US, with plans to upskill 55,000 managers in three years.
 The platform claimed to have garnered 250,000 learners across 200+ companies in its enterprise division.
 “Job-linked upskilling is the future of lifelong learning for working professionals at every stage.
 At Harappa, we have built this expertise over decades of rich experience.
 Our programmes, with their sharp blend of skills will make the right connect across the US,” Ronnie Screwvala, Co-founder & Chairperson, upGrad, said in a statement at the time.

-Whether the recent layoffs hamper Harappa’s global expansion plans remains to be seen.
+Whether the recent layoffs will hamper Harappa’s global expansion plans remains to be seen.

 The start-up joins a long list of Indian edtech companies that have laid off employees over the last 10-12 months.
 These include BYJU’S, Toppr, WhiteHat Jr, Unacademy, Vedantu, Practically, among others.
 A Tracxn report estimates that 7,000-8,000 employees have been fired by edtech start-ups in this period.
 Several players like Lido Learning, Udayy, Crejo.Fun, SuperLearn, etc., have also wound up operations due to continuing capital crunch and shifting consumer preferences.